njgarner/CSC289-Flashcard-Generator/USERGUIDE.md

 Step 2.
 Existing users log in.
 New users sign up.

 Step 3.
-Access the flashcard deck creation tool to create a deck.
+Access the flashcard set creation tool to create a deck.

 Step 4.
-Create and fill your deck with individual flashcards.
+Create and fill your set with individual flashcards.

 Step 5.
-Share your deck with other users or begin studying.
+Share your set with other users or begin studying.

 ### Conventions
 **5.1 Formatting decks and flashcards**

-Decks consist of three main pieces of information: A deck name, category, and description.
+Sets consist of three main pieces of information: A set name, category, and description.

-Deck names should be unique and are the main source of identification for your deck.
-It is not possible to have decks with the same name.
+Set names should be unique and are the main source of identification for your set.
+It is not possible to have sets with the same name.

-The category classifies your deck by subject, concept, or other means.
-Decks are grouped based on whether or not they share a category.
+The category classifies your set by subject, concept, or other means.
+Sets are grouped based on whether or not they share a category.

-The description is an optional means for describing the contents of your deck at length.
-Descriptions should be relevant to their deck's contents.
+The description is an optional means for describing the contents of your set at length.
+Descriptions should be relevant to their set's contents.

 Flashcards consist of three main pieces of information: A flashcard name, a question, and an answer.

 Flashcard names should be unique and are the main source for identifying your flashcards.
-Cards in the same deck cannot share a name.
+Cards in the same set cannot share a name.

 The question section of a flashcard is for posing a question, query, or other answerable statement.

-The answer section of a flashcard can have multiple correct and incorrect answers.
-Answer sections can be in multiple-choice format or allow the user to type a single response.

 ## Errors & Malfunctions